 About deferred membership

 You don't need to withdraw your money from UniSaver when you leave work.
 With our consent and the consent of your employer, you may elect to leave all or part of your benefit in UniSaver and become a deferred member.
 Your member contributions and employer contributions will cease.
-However, if you are a locked member, you will be able to make top-up contributions to your member locked account to qualify for the maximum member tax credit (currently you need to contribute $1,042.86 a year to your member locked account to qualify for the maximum member tax credit of $521.43).
+However, if you are a locked member, you will be able to make top-up contributions to your member locked account to qualify for the maximum member tax credit.
+Currently you need to contribute $1,042.86 a year to your member locked account to qualify for the maximum member tax credit of $521.43.
+For the purposes of the member tax credit, the year runs from 1 July to 31 June (whereas the scheme financial year is the same as the calendar year).
 Read more.

 You will continue to earn interest on your savings in the usual way.
 You can also change your investment choice at any time.